Kaltsoon/nosql/material/3-mongo-operations.md

 The `ebook` attribute value should be a boolean representing whether the book is an ebook version of the book or not.
 The `genres` attribute value should be an [array](https://www.mongodb.com/docs/manual/tutorial/query-arrays/) representing one or many genres of the book.

-Then, list all documents in the `book` collection.
+Then, list all documents in the `book` collection and make sure that the inserted documents have the correct information.
 You'll notice that each document has an automatically generated `_id` attribute which act as a primary key.
 These values are [ObjectId](https://www.mongodb.com/docs/manual/reference/method/ObjectId/) objects, such as `ObjectId("507f1f77bcf86cd799439011")`.

 > [!WARNING]
 > Let MongoDB automatically generate a unique value for the `_id` attribute.
 The attribute will act as a primary key for the document.